barreljan/netlog/docs/installation.md

 - PHP 8.1/8.2/8.3

   It is possible that it could work on earlier PHP versions.
 No guarantee.
-  Required modules: php-common php-memcache php-process php-mbstring php-gd php-xml php-mysql(nd).
-It should be compatible with 7.4 and 8.0.
+  Required modules: php-cli php-common php-memcache php-mbstring php-gd php-mysql.

 - MariaDB 10.x, MySQL 8.0 or equivalent